Help us improve our documentation! Tell us about your experience with this article by filling out this form.

 5. SKUs

-Enriching your catalog mandatory
+Enriching your catalog (MANDATORY)

-6. Filling in specifications
+6. Completing specifications

 7. Adding images to SKUs